nuclio/nuclio/README.md

 #### Download or Build the nuclio CLI

-Build the CLI (nuctl) from the source and add it to your path by running the following command:
+Build the CLI (nuctl) from the source and add it to your path by running the following commands:
 ```
 go get github.com/nuclio/nuclio/cmd/nuctl
 export PATH=$PATH:$GOPATH/bin
 ```

-You can find a full CLI guide [here](docs/nuctl), or just run `nuctl --help` after installing nuctl.
+You can find a full CLI guide [here](docs/nuctl/nuctl.md), or just run `nuctl --help` after installing nuctl.

 ### Create a New Function